Sourcing 60 Senior Embedded C++ experts and other IT specialists in a month time, and more.

 A multinational telecommunication and consumer electronics company works with Seargin to source the IT talent needed to develop and evolve its business solutions.

-In the case of Junior- or Mid-level professionals with 2-4 years of experience, paid advertisements help gather job applications and deliver new resumes for the client.
-Specialists at the early stage of their careers apply for the jobs and proactively look for new opportunities to advance their careers.
+In the case of Junior- or Mid-level professionals with 2-4 years of experience, paid advertisement does the job and delivers new resumes for the client.
+That is because specialists at the early stage of their careers apply for the jobs and proactively look for new opportunities to advance their careers.

 The situation looks different when it comes to sourcing Senior experts (such as Software Embedded experts with C++, Python developers, and DevOps experts) with over 10 years of experience.
 Historically, it has always been a challenging task, to say the least.